iterative/dvc.org/static/docs/commands-reference/fetch.md

 files under DVC control could already exist in remote storage, but won't be in your local cache.
 (Refer to `dvc remote` for more information on DVC remotes.)
-These necessary data or model files are listed as dependencies or outputs in a DVC file (target stage) so they are required to [reproduce](/doc/get-started/reproduce) the pipeline.
-(See [DVC File Format](/doc/user-guide/dvc-file-format) for more information on dependencies and outputs.)
+These necessary data or model files are listed as dependencies or outputs in a DVC-file (target stage) so they are required to [reproduce](/doc/get-started/reproduce) the pipeline.
+(See [DVC-File Format](/doc/user-guide/dvc-file-format) for more information on dependencies and outputs.)

-`dvc fetch` ensures that the files needed for a DVC file to be [reproduced](/doc/get-started/reproduce) exist in the local cache.
+`dvc fetch` ensures that the files needed for a DVC-file to be [reproduced](/doc/get-started/reproduce) exist in the local cache.
 If no `targets` are specified, the set of data files to fetch is determined by analyzing all `.dvc` files in the current branch, unless `--all-branches` or